fenago/puppet-course/quickstart/md/Lab_5.md

 Why did we run `sudo apt-get update` before applying the manifest?
 This is the Ubuntu command to update the system\'s local package catalog from the upstream servers.
-It\'s []{#id186 .indexterm}always a good idea to run this before installing any package to make sure you\'re installing the latest version.
+It\'s always a good idea to run this before installing any package to make sure you\'re installing the latest version.
 In your production Puppet code, of course, you can run this via an `exec` resource.